-It is easy for caregivers to become overwhelmed and lose sight of who their loved ones are, how they are feeling and what is most important to them.
+It is easy for dementia caregivers to become overwhelmed and lose sight of who their loved ones are, how they are feeling and what is most important to them.
 Understanding a dementia patient’s unique perspective can help ensure you are doing all you can to address both their physical and emotional needs in a dignified and compassionate way.

-“I am not a diagnosis or a statistic.
+I have been diagnosed, not defined.
+See the real me.I am not a diagnosis or a statistic.
 I still have feelings, thoughts, dreams, hopes and plans.
 There are many things I can still do.
 I am not sitting in a wheelchair in a nursing home staring out the window—not yet.
 I am a vibrant, loving person.
-Always remember: I have Alzheimer’s, but it does not have me.
+Always remember: I have Alzheimer’s disease, but it does not have me.

-“I need you to help me find ways to succeed at helping others and do something significant with my life.
+I cannot do this alone.
+Please help me.I need you to help me find ways to succeed and still do something significant with my life.
 I sometimes need help understanding things, but that does not mean that I cannot understand.
 I sometimes need help expressing things, but that doesn’t mean I have no thoughts and nothing to say.
 Help me when I need it, and let me do all I can while I still can.

-“I need to feel that what I say and do matters.
+I am worthy of respect.I need to feel that what I say and do matters.
 I still have much to offer the world.
 In many ways, I have more to offer than someone who has not yet read the final chapter of their life.
 I am just as worthy of respect now as I was before my diagnosis.

-“I am scared of the unknown.
-I do not know if I have six months left to communicate or six years.
+Please comfort me.I am scared of the unknown.
+I do not know if I have six months or six years left to communicate.
 I worry about going to bed at night and whether I am going to wake up even worse tomorrow.
 My brain has betrayed me, and I can’t get away from it.
 It is a scary thing.

-“I need to feel loved, needed and that my life matters.
+I crave compassion.
+Love me regardless.I need to feel loved, needed and that my life matters.
 I don’t want to feel rejected because of my diagnosis.
 I need people to meet and accept me as I am right now.
 It is important to understand that I may not understand.
 I do not have any idea why I forget some things and remember others.
 It’s not intentional.
 I just don’t have the ability to realize what I am doing wrong.

-“If you really want to know how I’m doing, then ask me.
+I am still here; keep talking with me.If you really want to know how I’m doing, then ask me.
 Know that I will be honest with you.
 Please don’t talk about me like I’m not here.
 I don’t need people to raise their voices when they speak to me, but I do need people to look me in the eye and communicate on my level.
 I need you to talk plainly, and sometimes I will need you to repeat yourself.
 Please do not ask me question after question.
 Please appreciate the fact that I am still trying, and that I want to express myself and feel a part of things as long as I can.
 The day will come when this disease will silence me.
 I want to be involved in life as much as I can, while I still can.

-“Remember that I have dementia.
+I will hurt you.
+Please forgive me.Remember that I have dementia.
 I will say things that do not make sense.
 I will say things that might hurt you.
 I hate that I do that, but I cannot help it.
 I have a disease in my brain that is affecting what I say and how I say it.
 Sometimes, what I want to say is not at all what comes out.
-I cannot find the right words, or any words at all.
-Sometimes I end up saying or doing something that upsets or confuses you.
+I cannot find the right words or any words at all.
+Sometimes I end up saying or doing something that upsets, annoys or confuses you.
 Please always remember, I never want to do that.
 Please blame the disease when this happens, not me.